Bombasticbo/EXIFtool-Scripts/README.md

 Why?
 Because Picasa displays under an image not the filename, but the IPTC caption.

+## EXIFDate to FileDate
+Why?
+Because the file date may be changed by editing or copying via FTP, MTP etc. and it's handy to be able to sort the images by file date in a file browser or viewer

 ## HowTo:
 Use in Windows.
 (For Linux swap ' and " in the exiftool command.
 And the rest of the batch file, of course.)

-A: Drag a file or directory and drop it on the respective script in the Explorer (not in Total Commander).
+A: Drag one or more file(s) or directory and drop it on the respective script in the Explorer (not in Total Commander).

 Or